Finding unavoidable colorful patterns in multicolored graphs: Asymmetric Patterns

 \section{Asymmetric Patterns}

 In this section, we specialize on getting upper bounds on the function $R_{\ep}(M_{l,k})$.
 Given subsets $A$ and $B$ of a $2$-colored graph $G$, we say $A$ is \textit{complete with} $B$ in red (blue) if all the edges in between $A$ and $B$ are red (blue).
 If $A=\{a\}$, we say $a$ is complete with $B$ in red (blue).
+We say \textit{red (blue) neighborhood} of a vertex to mean the subset of vertices which to vertex is adjacent to via red (blue) edges.
+We say the \textit{red (blue) degree of a vertex} to mean the size of its red (blue) neighborhood.
 The upper bound in Proposition \ref{prop:finiteprop} follows from optimizing the below lemma for small integers. \begin{lemma} Let $K_n$ be an $\ep$-balanced graph, where $\ep$ is as large as possible.
-Then, there exists a subset of vertices $S$ with $|S|\geq cn$ such that for some $x,y\in K_n$, $S$ is complete to $x$ in red and $S$ is complete to $y$ in blue.
+Then, there exists a subset of vertices $S$ with $|S|\geq cn$ such that for some $x,y\in K_n$, $S$ is complete with $x$ in red and $S$ is complete to $y$ in blue.
 Further, $c\geq \sqrt{1-\ep}-(1-\ep) + o(1)$ \end{lemma} \begin{proof} Let $K_n$ be a $\ep$-balanced graph, where $\ep$ is as large as possible.
-WLOG, $K_n$ contains at most as many red edges as blue edges.
+Without loss of generality, $K_n$ contains at most as many red edges as blue edges.
 Let $\Delta_R$ and $\delta_R$ denote the maximum and minimum red degrees of $K_n$.
 Also, let $c:=\sqrt{1-\ep}-(1-\ep)$. \textbf{Case 1: } $\Delta_R-\delta_R> cn$.
-In this case, simply consider the vertices $x$ and $y$ of maximum and minimum red degree, and observe that $y$ must send at least $cn$ blue edges into the red neighborhood of $x$. \textbf{Case 2: $\Delta_R-\delta_R\leq cn$}.
+In this case, we simply consider the vertices $x$ and $y$ of maximum and minimum red degree, and observe that $y$ must send at least $cn$ blue edges into the red neighborhood of $x$. \textbf{Case 2: $\Delta_R-\delta_R\leq cn$}.
 Since the average degree is $\ep n$, we must have $\Delta_R \leq (\ep + c)n$ and $\delta_R \geq (\ep - c)n$.
-We count the number of subgraphs of the form $\{x,y,z\}$, where $\{x,y\}$ is red and $\{y,z\}$ is blue.
+We count the number of paths of length $2$ where one edge is colored red, and the other blue.
+More precisely, we count the sets of the form $\{x,y,z\}\subseteq V(K_n)$, where $\{x,y\}$ is red and $\{y,z\}$ is blue.
 Let $d_R(v)$ denote the red degree of $v$.
-Then, the number of subgraphs of the desired form is:
+We call such sets rainbow cherries.
+Then, the number of rainbow cherries is: